 Vauxhall Grandland X Hybrid review

-The Grandland X Hybrid is Vauxhall's first plug-in SUV.
+The Grandland X Hybrid is Vauxhall's first plug-in hybrid SUV.
 It's far from perfect, but not without appeal

 - Very quiet